 This makes for fantastic value when compared with other salmon fishing on the Wye which can be as high as £60 or more for a day’s salmon fishing.
 Our waters are situated between Backney beat upstream and Goodrich Court downstream including much of the water fished by Robert Pashley when he was around.
 Considered best as a spring salmon fishery with prime fishing in the early months of the season.

 2016 was the best season for many years with 44 salmon being landed.
 64%, that is 28 fish caught on fly with the remainder caught using spinning methods.
-Our 5 year average rises to 20 for 2019.
-Other notable fish caught in the last 4 years include a 30lb fish in 2019 as well as 28lb and 26lb.
+Our 5 year average falls to 17 for 2021.
+Notable fish caught in the last 4 years include a 30lb fish in 2019 as well as 28lb and 26lb.
 In 2013 and 2014 all our salmon came to the fly.
 Read the Annual Salmon report in the News section for a better idea of our salmon fishing.

-Any anglers interested in joining us should in the first instance email the Club Chairman email@example.com
+Any anglers interested in joining us should in the first instance email Trevor Hyde on firstname.lastname@example.org